Dibi (food)

-Dibi is a Senegalese and Gambian dish consisting of grilled meat (usually lamb) that has been seasoned and cut into pieces.
-Dibi is typically served with grilled onions, mustard, and bread.
+Dibi is a Senegalese dish consisting of fire-grilled meat (usually lamb) that has been seasoned and cut into pieces.
+Dibi is typically served with grilled or raw onions, mustard, and bread.
 Eateries that serve dibi are called "dibiteries."
-Dibi is commonly served by street vendors in Senegal.
+Dibi is commonly served by street vendors in Mali and Senegal.
 Many dibiteries in Senegal's capital city of Dakar are foreigners, particularly from the Hausa people of Nigeria.
-"Dibi" is a Wolof word that refers to barbecue.
+"Dibi" is a Soninke word that refers to barbecue.

 Dibi is not to be confused with "dibi Hausa", the Senegalese term for suya.
-Both dibi and dibi suya are cooked on a grill or a wood-burning stove, but dibi isn't sliced thinly like suya is nor is dibi marinated in kankankan spice.
+Both dibi and dibi suya are cooked on a grill or a wood-burning stove, but dibi is not sliced thinly like suya, nor is dibi marinated in kankankan spice.
 Whole lamb can be ordered from some dibiteries and is considered a delicacy.
-Cooking a whole lamb is referred to as méchoui.
+Slow-roasting a whole lamb is referred to as méchoui.
 Méchoui is a Maghrebi style of cooking introduced to Senegal from Mauritania.
 Dibi is often served with a side of fried plantains, French fries, or a tomato and lettuce salad.